-Nursery children are admitted in the September following their third birthday and complete one year part-time (8.45-11.50am daily).
+Nursery children are admitted in the term following their third birthday and attend part-time provision (8.45 - 11.50am daily).
 Our school is responsible for admission arrangements.
 We also have a part-time EYFS Send provision (1.15-3.10pm daily)